lianavaleria15/horiseon-code-refactor/README.md

 - reduced duplication of style declaration by applying the class group property
 - restructured the CSS elements declaration order to follow the structure of the HTML page
 - added high-level comments
+- used child selectors and descendent combinators to target specific HTML elements

 ## Link to deployed application